top of page

 Narcissistic Abuse Awareness and Guidance with Randi Fine

-After extensive searching, you've come to the realization that your abuser likely has narcissistic personality disorder.
+After extensive searching, you've realized that your abuser likely has narcissistic personality disorder.
 This discovery can bring a significant sense of relief, as it provides clarity for the chaotic experiences and confusing emotions you've endured.

 There is a wealth of information available on narcissistic personality disorder (NPD), and many find it incredibly validating, often seeking more insights.
 However, navigating your unique situation can feel daunting due to the numerous factors at play.
 Acceptance may be a challenge for you, which is completely normal.